kl63/KFC-BE/README.md

 - **API Integration**: Axios for secure communication with the backend.
 - **Payments**: Stripe for secure payment processing.
 - **Database**: MongoDB for flexible and scalable data storage.
+- **Hosting**: Render for hosting the API and ensuring reliable backend performance.
 - **Build Tool**: Webpack for optimized performance and builds.

 ---